Documentation requirements vary by situation. The Coordinator of Student Disability Services

-ALL documentation must provide the following information :
+Generally, documentation should provide the following information :

 Attention Deficit Hyperactivity Disorder (ADHD/ADD)

-Documentation must include, evidence of early impairment, evidence of current impairment, description of current functional limitations pertaining to an educational setting that are presumably a direct result of problems of attention, identification of DSM-IV-TR criteria, specific diagnosis, and an interpretive summary.
-Documentation from a Neurologist is preferred; however documentation from a licensed psychologist or psychiatrist will also be accepted.
+Documentation must include, evidence of early impairment, evidence of current impairment, description of current functional limitations pertaining to an educational setting that are probably a direct result of problems of attention.
+Documentation from a licensed psychologist, psychiatrist or neurologist is highly recommended.

 Blind or Visually Impaired